 07885329737 / 07885 329737

-I work in a person-centred way, which means that my client's wishes and needs are the important thing.
-What I can do is help you to see strengths and resources in yourself you may be unaware of and to see blind spots in your path which may be hidden from your view.
+I work in a person-centred way, which means that my client's wishes and needs are always the important thing.
+Counselling allows you to recognise strengths and resources you may be unaware of and to see blind spots in your path which may have been hard to see.

 I am a registered member of BACP* and can help with a range of issues including, but not limited to: Anxiety, Depression and SAD (seasonal affective disorder), Anger management, PTSD, Hoarding disorder, decision-making, Family relationships, Obsessions and compulsive behaviour, Over-eating, Self-Esteem, Marital difficulties, Bereavement and loss.